b23prodtm/acake2php/FAQ.md

 11. Undefined functions balena_deploy or init_functions: No such file or directory

-    Use yarn with a temporary environment executable:
+    Use npm to install helper binaries in PATH environment:

-        yarn dlx -p balena-cloud-apps balena_deploy
+        npm install -gf balena-cloud-apps

 12. Any message "saved[@]: unbound variable" on Darwin (OSX)